kailash-manasarovar/statement/docs/timeline/2023/october.md

 - You may remember the reference from [earlier in 2007](../early-years/2007.md#hazel-smith).
 - I was leaving the conservatory not long after that, and she was outside with a man.
 - It's interesting because I never once mentioned her name on Twitter or any details that anyone except her would recognize.
 - So I was certain then that she was involved in the current gang stalking.
-I wonder if she has been involved in the ongoing spiking/poisoning, or even the 2014 threat of poisoning from Dominic.
+I wonder if she has been involved in the ongoing spiking/poisoning, or even the 2014 threat of poisoning from Domingo.
 It's certainly worth considering.
 - Is it possible that the most evil people in a small town could have been introduced to something so abhorrent, but yet utterly addictive, which gave them utmost power over everyone?
 Is that the underlying nature of this story?
 I hope not, but I would not be surprised if it was.

 ## Porn intensifies